 'The needs are going up, but the funds are going low,' said Hani Taleb, who oversees our response in Syria.
 'More facilities have actually gone out of service because of the attacks.'"

 Medical Teams International has informed us that they will keep the BTS ARMY landing page open for donations until July 2018.
 We will no longer be tracking donations through that page, but ARMY who are motivated by the organization and have the means to keep giving are encouraged to do so.

 ARMY's impact should not be underestimated.
 One In An ARMY is merely the compass that helps organize campaigns; the real impact comes from ARMY itself.
 Everyone who donated, shared our posts, tagged a friend, translated on of our posters, or ran a collection pool can proudly say they made the campaign a success and made a real difference in the lives of people in need.

-Medical Teams International mailed a letter and certificate (pictured below) telling BTS what YOU did, and thanking them for inspiring you all to be One In An ARMY.
+Medical Teams International mailed a letter and certificate (pictured below) telling BTS and Big Hit Entertainment what YOU did, and thanking them for inspiring you all to be One In An ARMY.
 We encourage everyone who played a part in our April campaign to print out a copy of the certificate and hang it proudly on their wall.
 The title of One In An ARMY belongs to everyone.